Namespaces

 [edit] Parameters

-ifirst, ilast - iterator-sentinel pair denoting the input range of elements to move from
+ifirst, ilast - the iterator-sentinel pair defining the input range of elements to move from

 in_range - the input range of elements to move from

-ofirst, olast - iterator-sentinel pair denoting the output range to initialize
+ofirst, olast - the iterator-sentinel pair defining the output range of elements to initialize

 out_range - the output range to initialize